-One of the most difficult things when the whole class gets too noisy.
-The volume in class is unacceptable and you’re afraid that other teachers and people will hear and think that your class is out of control and you are a bad teacher.
+One of the most difficult things for a teacher is when the class gets too noisy.
+When the volume in class is unacceptable and you’re afraid that other teachers and people will think that your class is out of control and you are a bad teacher.

 Here are some ways to silence a noisy class: